 20. Print Super Bowl photo props for free.

-21. Get rolls, baguettes from the clearance bakery rack and save 50%.
+21. Get rolls and baguettes from the clearance bakery rack and save 50%.

-Warm them in the oven or serve toasted and you’ll never know they weren’t baked that day.
+Big-box stores like Walmart usually have a clearance bakery rack near the dairy section with deep discounts.
+I’ve seen muffins, rolls, pastries, loaves of bread, and pies.
+Warm them in the oven or serve toasted, and you’ll never know they weren’t baked that day.

 22. Section off dips in a serving tray to make an edible football stadium.

 Not all of us want to make a huge snack stadium for the Big Game.
 For a smaller scale, section off three to four different dips in a foil tray to resemble a football field.
 Use sour cream for the yard lines and add extras like shredded cheese and black olives.
 Place the pan on a baking sheet or serving tray surrounded by salty snacks and veggies for dipping.

 23. Tailgating?
 Keep food warm in a cooler.